Enhanced Interactive Header | Animal Liberation

 Our Investigation

-Our investigation into Uluru Camel Tours revealed disturbing evidence of animal mistreatment.
+Our Australian-first investigation into Uluru Camel Tours revealed disturbing evidence of animal mistreatment.
 What we found directly contradicts Tripadvisor's own animal welfare guidelines—guidelines they claim to enforce rigorously.
+Despite our footage and whistleblower statements about Uluru Camel Tours, Tripadvisor still has Uluru Camel Tours listed as “meeting animal welfare guidelines”.

 Evidence File